How To Dehydrate Pumpkin: Make Pumpkin Dog Treats, Pumpkin Spice

 • Please remember to rotate your trays for even drying.

-Once the pumpkin pieces are hard and brittle, they're ready!
-Store them in an airtight container such as a glass Mason jar and include an oxygen absorber inside the jar.
+Store your dried pumpkin in an airtight container such as a glass Mason jar and put an oxygen absorber inside the jar before vacuuming and screwing on the lid.

-If you prefer to vacuum-seal your pumpkin pieces and store them in vacuum-sealed bags, add the oxygen absorber to the bag before vacuuming out the air.
+If you prefer to store the pumpkin in vacuum-sealed bags, add the oxygen absorber to the bag before vacuuming out the air.

 Keep all your dehydrated goodies in a cool, dark area of your home.

-TIP: I've even used a closet - see how to make space "where there is none" right HERE.
+TIP: See how to make storage space "where there is none" right HERE.

 Mason Jars Regular Mouth Quart Jars